Khaled Narey: Early life

 Narey was born in Neuwied, Rhineland-Palatinate, and grew up in Leverkusen.
-His parents come from Togo, but he only holds German citizenship.

 Club career

 Early career

 Narey played youth football for SV Bergfried Leverkusen-Steinbüchel from June 2003 to 30 June 2008.
 After moving to Bayer Leverkusen in 2010, he was promoted from their U19 team to the reserves ahead of the 2013–14 season, and developed into a regular player.
 He played there for a total of four years before moving to Borussia Dortmund.
 Narey joined Borussia Dortmund II in 2014 from Bayer Leverkusen.
 He made his professional debut in the 3.
-Liga on 26 July 2014 against Rot-Weiß Erfurt.and was even part of the squad for the black and yellow licensed team at the start of the Bundesliga this season.
+Liga on 26 July 2014 against Rot-Weiß Erfurt. and was even part of the squad for the black and yellow licensed team at the start of the Bundesliga this season.
 He was loaned to Paderborn, where he became a regular in league two in the second half of the season.
 Narey joined Greuther Fürth on 1 July 2016 on a three-year contract and played in 70 matches, scoring eight goals and providing seven assists.